FDA Endorses Teplizumab for Delaying Type 1 Diabetes

 A different perspective came from Mara L. Becker, MD, vice chair of the department of pediatric rheumatology at Duke University, Durham, North Carolina.
 She voted yes, pointing out that she’s accustomed to prescribing biologics for chronic conditions in children.

 “I was unconflicted in my vote, which was yes.
 I thought the data…were convincing and the need is great.
-I would support a label for children [aged 8 years] and older with at least stage 2 disease…and I would require post-marketing safety surveillance to understand what the long-term side effects could be, but I would still be in favor of it.”
+I’d support a label for children [aged 8 years] and older with at least stage 2 disease…and I would require post-marketing safety surveillance to understand what the long-term side effects could be, but I would still be in favor of it.”
 (FDA Endorses Teplizumab)

 FDA advisory panel committee members

-FDA advisory panel committee members are vetted for conflicts of interest and waivers granted for participation if necessary; none were granted for this meeting.
+The FDA advisory panel committee members are vetted for conflicts of interest and waivers granted for participation if necessary; none were granted for this meeting.

 Miriam E. Tucker is a freelance journalist based in the Washington, DC, area.
 She is a regular contributor to Medscape, with other work appearing in the Washington Post, NPR’s Shots blog, and Diabetes Forecast magazine.
 She is on Twitter: @MiriamETucker.